statiagov/gesmew/guides/content/developer/customization/checkout.md

 Prior to beginning the checkout process, the customer will be prompted to create a new account or to login to their existing account.
 By default, there is also a "guest checkout" option which allows users to specify only their email address if they do not wish to create an account.

-Technically, the registration step is not an actual state in the `Gesmew::Order` state machine.
+Technically, the registration step is not an actual state in the `Gesmew::Inspection` state machine.
 The `gesmew_auth_devise` gem (an extension that comes with Gesmew by default) adds the `check_registration` before filter to the all actions of `Gesmew::CheckoutController` (except for obvious reasons the `registration` and `update_registration` actions), which redirects to a registration page unless one of the following is true:

 * `Gesmew::Auth::Config[:registration_step]` preference is not `true`
 * user is already logged in
-* the current order has an email address associated with it
+* the current inspection has an email address associated with it

 The method is defined like this: